rki-mf1/ont-methylation/README.md

 For simplicity, only **one metagenome** can be processed at a time, meaning one BAM and one FASTA file should be provided.

-A practical example and step-by-step instructions are available on the wiki page [Getting Started with ONT-methylation](https://github.com/rki-mf1/ont-methylation/wiki/Metagenomic-pipeline-example-(%E2%80%90meta)).
+A practical example and step-by-step instructions are available on this [wiki page](https://github.com/rki-mf1/ont-methylation/wiki/Metagenomic-pipeline-example-(%E2%80%90meta)).

 ### Running with Containers